databrickslabs/overwatch/docs-compose/overwatch_docs/content/FAQ/_index.md

 display(upgradeReport)
 ```

-**Q 1: I just deployed Overwatch and made a mistake and just want to clean up everything and re-deploy.
-I can't
-seem to get a clean state from which to begin though.**
+## Q 1: I just deployed Overwatch and made a mistake and want to clean up everything and re-deploy.
+I can't seem to get a clean state from which to begin though.

-**A 1**: Overwatch tables are intentionally created as external tables.
+Overwatch tables are intentionally created as external tables.
 When the
 [etlDataPathPrefix]({{%relref "GettingStarted/Configuration.md"%}}/#datatarget) is configured (as recommended)
 the target data does not live underneath the database directory and as such is not deleted when the database is dropped.
 This is considered an "external table" and this is done by design to protect the org from someone accidentally dropping